ShahanawazShaik/ShahanawazShaik/README.md

 - 👋 Hi, I’m @ShahanawazShaik
 - 👀 I’m interested in Artificial Intelligence
-- 🌎 I’m currently working as IT Trainee in FIS Global
+- 🌎 I’m currently working as Software Engineer E at FIS Global
 - ✍🏻 I’m open to collaborate with my expertise in Machine Learning & EDA
 - 📫 How to reach me ...Mail me at: Shahanawazshaik45@gmail.com